nighthawkcoders/APCSA/_posts/2022-08-29-TR120-team_innovation.md

 ## Plans Week 2
 > Focus on College Board Unit 1 & 2, but do a light review on all 10 units.
 Be sure to be planning ahead so you can Code/Code/Code when schedule allows.
-- Monday: Live Review with pairs showing post.
+- Monday: Live Review with pairs showing GH Pages _posts.
 FYI, a Live Review is expecting student to drive dialog and questions.
 Learn that Teacher likes: questions, discussion of failures, showing a progressive mindset.
 - Tuesday: Test Prep 2 - Review Unit 1, Discuss Unit 2.
 - Wednesday: Focus and Habits, Code/Code/Code
 - Thursday: Frontend with Fastpages, Code/Code/Code
-- Friday: Live Review with Scrum Masters and Team, be ready to discuss "Innovation, Collaboration, Planning, and Initial Project" on ...
+- Friday: Cross Over Grading, be ready to discuss "Innovation, Collaboration, Planning, and Initial Project" on ...
     - Fun zone, unique idea(s)
     - Educational zone(s)
     - Individuals jobs and tangibles